 First class in primary public health care.
 We graded ourselves, and I met a mentor who guided and supported me, one of the smartest persons I've ever met.

-Most unusual job you ever had?
+What's the most unusual job you have ever had?

 Worked as a mechanic on the road, no location.
 We fixed cars where they were parked, went to the customers, instead of the customers coming to us.

 What advice do you have for SF State Gators?

 Don't be afraid to fail.
 Each person has a unique path, and you will learn more from failures than successes.

 About me (likes & hobbies)

 Trained in Shinshin Toitsu Aikido for about the last 35 years.